pawelleszczuk/Allocation-of-seats-using-the-D-Hondt-method-in-parliamentary-elections/README.md

    The input file was created using real data (but I changed the names of the candidates; the rest is unchanged) from the 2019 elections to the Sejm of the Republic of Poland from the electoral district No. 24 Bialystok.
 (results and more here: https://sejmsenat2019.pkw.gov.pl/sejmsenat2019/pl/wyniki/sejm/okr/24)

 5. All tables (pre-assigned file extension is .csv) and summary of election results (here is .txt) can be exported to external files.
 They will be exported to the project's path.
+You only need to enter the filename without the extension.